 To change the HTTP or HTTPS port used by the server you must edit the configuration file and restart the server.

+The configuration file is named configuration.xml.
+It is located in the installation directory.
 Open it with your favorite editor and modify the field httpPort (or httpsPort).
 If you set a port < 1024 on unix you will need to start the server as root otherwise you will get a permission error on startup.

 To restart the server: